Danjoe4/danb.ro/_source/CONTENT.md

 <https://clipzy.app>
 lets you search any show for dialogue.
 I used <https://opensubtitles.org> for the dataset.
 Ideally I could make it into a vector search across *all* subtitles for every movie/show but that would require some serious hardware costing north of $10,000.
 If I aggressively clean my dataset and do some clever optimizations I could maybe do it on sane hardware.

+I'm also creating a dive computer using an android phone

 # on the utility of personal websites
 The internet is firmly in the era of platforms.
 Frankly, everything on this page could be replicated in my LinkedIn in a more universal, searchable format.
 The "omg you have a website" 2005 era has passed; it's accessible to anyone - not a technical feat.
 The reason I made this site was as an exercise in just how convenient I could make the publishing process.
 It gets synced every hour from my notes app with an n8n workflow, which actually more convenient than updating LinkedIn.
 Also, I needed to show off my 4 letter domain name.